Aim of the Internship in Health Service Psychology

-- Brief Therapy Supervision: Interns read about brief dynamic approaches, discuss case conceptualization, and make case presentations which include recording review.
-(1 hour weekly, spring)
+- Brief Therapy Supervision: Interns read about brief approaches, discuss case conceptualization, and make case presentations, which include recording review.
+(1 hour weekly, spring and summer)

 - Supervision-of-Supervision: Interns discuss supervision models, techniques, and issues in conjunction with their supervision of practicum students.
 They review recorded supervision sessions.
 (1 hour weekly, spring)

-Interns meet as a group for seminars, which incorporate case conferencing, throughout the year.
+Interns meet as a group for seminars throughout the year.
 The task of negotiating productive professional relationships is considered to be an important part of the developmental work of the internship.
 Interns are expected to contribute positively to the learning environment they create within their peer group.

 - Evidence-based Practice Seminar: Interns read articles and discuss the implementation of evidence-based interventions.
-They participate in four two-hour sessions for each of the following approaches: CBT, ACT, and Time-limited Dynamic Psychotherapy (TLDP).
+They participate in four two-hour sessions for each of the following approaches: Interpersonal Process Group Psychotherapy, ACT, and Time-limited Dynamic Psychotherapy (TLDP).
 (2 hours weekly, fall).

 - Outreach and Consultation Seminar: Interns use a group format to discuss issues related to program development, implementation, and evaluation as well as receive supervision for ongoing campus consultations.
 (6 hours fall semester)